cilium/cilium/Documentation/bpf.rst

       45:       retq
         c3

+More recently, ``bpftool`` adapted the same feature of dumping the BPF JIT image based on a given BPF program ID already loaded in the system (see bpftool section).

 For performance analysis of JITed BPF programs, ``perf`` can be used as usual.
 As a prerequisite, JITed programs need to be exported through kallsyms infrastructure.